 The estimates used when determining the fair value of unit-based compensation are the average expected share option holding period, the average expected volatility rate, and the average risk-free interest rate.
-The average expected unit option holding period used is estimated to be half of the life of the option.
+For vested options, the average expected unit option holding period used is estimated to be half of the life of the option.
+For unvested options, the average expected unit option holding period is estimated to be the period until the options vest plus half of the period from vesting to expiry.
 The average expected volatility rate is estimated based on the historical volatility of comparable companies over a period of time approximating the average expected unit option holding period.
 The average risk-free interest rate is based on government of Canada bonds with terms consistent with the average expected share option holding period.